thelvp/typescript-quotes-api/README.md

-# React and TypeScript Example
+# Credits

-This is an exmaple application from Steve's React and TypeScript course.
+This is an application made by doing Steve's React and TypeScript course on Frontend Masters.